We are here to help and guide you every step of the way.

 Who will officiate at the service?

-We have experience in arranging funerals across all faiths, denominations and cultures as well as organising humanist/non – religious services.
-It may be that the deceased was a church member or that a minister or priest had visited the deceased during their illness or someone you or the deceased had met.
-If you have someone in mind let us know and we will liaise with them regarding a suitable date and time.
+We have experience in arranging funerals across all faiths, denominations and cultures as well as organising civil ceremonies and non-religious services.
+It may be that the deceased was a church member or that a minister or priest had visited the deceased during their illness – or perhaps someone you or the deceased had met, say, at a wedding or Christening.
+If you have someone in mind let us know and we will liaise with them regarding their availability.
 If preferred we can arrange for one of our very experienced local ministers to take the service, either religious or non-religious.
 They will arrange a time to visit and talk through exactly the kind of service you require, including any readings or poems you may wish to have included.
-This will also be an opportunity to discuss a tribute (eulogy, address) to the deceased.
+This will also be an opportunity to discuss a tribute (eulogy, address) to the deceased, which may be given by a member of the family, or friend, or on the family’s behalf by the officiant.

 Hymns, Music and Poetry

 A carefully considered choice of music can make the service much more personal in reflecting the life of the person who has died.
-These days, families request many different types of music – anything from traditional organ music to music supplied on CD by you – everything from Puccini to Presley!
+These days, families request many different types of music – anything from traditional organ music to pop, rock – everything from Puccini to Presley!
 During the service itself there is usually time for up to two pieces of music.
+This could be a couple of hymns, or maybe you might prefer not to sing and choose a piece of music for a short period of reflection where the congregation sits quietly and recalls personal memories.
+Equally, you may wish to have no music during the service – the choice is entirely yours.
 You can also choose music for entering and leaving the chapel.
+Please note that we require notification of your music and hymn choices at least three days prior to the funeral, to allow time for the ordering of these on the music systems at the crematoriums and cemeteries.
+At certain service venues you may be asked to provide music in the form of original CDs.
+If you require help with choosing suitable hymns, music and poetry please ask for our popular hymns, music and poetry booklet.

+Using social media sites to advise friends and relatives of the death is becoming more and more popular, although the traditional option of placing obituary notices is still available.
 The Obituary Notice is an opportunity to publicly announce the death, the funeral details and state the request for flowers or donations.
 An Obituary Notice can be placed in the Bournemouth Daily Echo and/or any other relevant newspaper of your choice.
-We will be happy to assist in creating and placing the Obituary Notices for you.
+This can be arranged directly with the newspaper by you or we will be happy to assist in creating and placing the Obituary Notices for you.

 Dressing the deceased